Sant'Anna dei Lombardi: Description

 Among its decorated interiors are the 16th century sanctuary which contains sculpture by Guido Mazzoni, Antonio Rossellino, Benedetto da Majano, Giovanni da Nola, Pedro Rubiales and others.
 Gothic details are still preserved in the tomb of Domenico Fontana, and the altar was executed on the design of Giovan Domenico Vinaccia by Bartolomeo and Pietro Ghetti.

-At the mouth of the piazza in front of the church, is the Fontana di Monteoliveto (Fountain of Monteoliveto).
+At the mouth of the piazza in front of the church, is the Fontana di Monteoliveto, or Fountain of Monteoliveto.
 It was commissioned by Pedro Antonio de Aragón from the architect Cosimo Fanzago, and completed in 1699.
 Atop stands a bronze statue of Charles II of Spain.